stanleygeorge789/Customer-Churn-Analysis/README.md

 - Airflow
 - Evidently

-The architecture is designed for operational deployment, not notebook experimentation.
+The architecture is built for operational deployment rather than notebook-level experimentation.

 ---